SallyMcGrath/syllabus/docs/js-core-1/week-2/lesson.md

 ### for loop

 The `for` loop is similar to a while loop, but with a more specialized syntax.
-Programmers invented the for loop when they realized they were always doing the same three things: creating loop counter variables (like `i` above), incrementing them by some amount, and checking that they're less than a value.
+Programmers invented the for loop when they realized they were always doing the same three things: (1) creating loop counter variables (like `i` above), (2) checking that they're less than a value, and (3) incrementing them by some amount.

 The `for` loop syntax has special places for each of those three things.
 Here's the same loop as the first while loop above, as a for loop: